MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 ### Consent for data sharing

 > [!NOTE]
-> This section loads only if you have selected **Different Tenant** as the tenant type at the start of the onboarding guide, and it's **not** a test/trial/training project.
+> This section loads only if you have selected **Different Tenant** as the tenant type at the start of the onboarding wizard, and it's **not** a test/trial/training project.
 As part of data privacy principles, we need consent from two customer contacts who are active users of the project's tenant.
 Learn more at [Data sharing consent](data-sharing-consent.md).

 There are two fields for this section and accepts one email/field in the format `name@company.com`.